 The Special Initiatives (SI) Program addresses specific research priorities.
 These science and research needs are important for the ministry and its stakeholders.
 These research needs include, but are not limited to:

 Alliance-funded projects contribute to the success of the province’s agri-food and rural sectors.

-Additional funding from the alliance can be found on OMAFRA’s public search portal.
+Additional funding from the Alliance can be found on Ontario Agri-Food Research and Innovation Portal (OAFRIP).

 Other programs and services